Toilets of Faith

 One sacred Hindu scripture, the Manusmṛti, instructs the reader in detail about the proper times and places for urination and defecation, and the purifying rituals that should follow.
-Click here to read the details of those rituals from the original text.

 The Vinaya Pitaka, a rulebook for Buddhist monks, goes into great detail in proper toilet use.
 As just a small sampling, proper Buddhist monks should defecate in the toilet in the order of arrival rather than that of seniority; should cough loudly when arriving at the toilet (and anyone already there should cough in response); should not chew tooth-cleaning wood while defecating, should not grunt while defecating, and should not wipe himself with a rough stick.

 Delphi, in Greece northwest of Athens, was a religious center for two millenia, from 1600 BC until 395 AD.
 By 1600 BC a shrine had been erected for Gaia, the Mother Goddess of west Asia, Then the myth held that the office of Oracle was held by the goddesses Themis and Phoebe.
 Later, the site was believed to be sacred to Poseidon, the deity of earthquakes known as "Earth-Shaker".
 During the Greek Dark Ages (11th-9th century BC), the temple was turned over to Apollo.